EmilyMeuer/zam/README.md

 ## Overview/Philosophy

-Z provides a small toolset that supplements and encourages vanilla js development.
+Zam provides a small toolset that supplements and encourages vanilla js development.

 This project was created with one goal in mind — to stay as raw as possible.